 Skip the take-out and enjoy this delicious Mongolian pork made easily at home.
-Tender chunks of pork tenderloin combine with a soy sauce and brown sugar sauce, for a flavourful, quick and easy dinner.
+Tender chunks of pork tenderloin combined with a soy sauce and brown sugar sauce, for a flavourful, quick and easy dinner.
 Simply add some rice and a green vegetable for a great weeknight meal.

 Why I love this Mongolian Pork!

-- This is one of those back-pocket recipes, that comes together quickly.
+• This is one of those back-pocket recipes, that comes together quickly.
 The unique sweet and salty sauce always satisfies when I’m craving a full flavour dinner.

-- You can set the pork to marinate in the morning to get a head start on supper or just let it marinate a short time, if time is short.
+• You can set the pork to marinate in the morning to get a head start on supper or just let it marinate a short time if time is short.

-- Simply add a bit of rice and a green vegetable and dinner is done!
+• Simply add a bit of rice and a green vegetable and dinner is done!

 Ingredients and substitutions